Tuttotorna/OMNIA/README.md

 OMNIABASE

-OMNIA should be read as the canonical structural measurement and gating core, not as the entire ecosystem.
+OMNIA should be read as the canonical structural measurement core, not as the entire ecosystem.

----

 Repository structure